 Putting a new spin on the glamping scene these home from home luxury canvas lodges are not really what you expect to find in Scotland but they really do make an ideal getaway with a difference.
 Taking camping to another level there is no communal toilet and shower block to walk to in your jammies before bed because inside the lodges, an indulgent bathroom has a double shower, heated towel rails and hot water.

 If you are in need of a digital detox there is no WiFi or television to distract you from the ever changing view.
 Take that book you have been promising yourself you must finish (in my case Sean Conway’s – Cycling the Earth) or a pair of binoculars to watch the gannets diving out at sea.

 Catchpenny Safari Lodges

-From the roadside there is no hint of the eight lodges that stand to attention, lined up along the Fife coastline, just a discreet sign at the top of the driveway.
+From the roadside there is no hint of the eight lodges that stand to attention, lined up along the Fife coastal path, just a discreet sign at the top of the driveway.